 Making his major league debut, Red Sox hurler Babe Ruth beats the Indians, 4-3.
 Duffy Lewis, a pinch hitter for the rookie southpaw, singles in the seventh, giving Boston and Ruth the victory.

 At Sportsman's Park, George Sisler becomes a one-man wrecking crew when he comes to the plate with the bases loaded in back-to-back frames in the Browns' 10-5 victory over Washington.
 The St. Louis first baseman drives in seven runs in two innings, tripling with the bases jammed in the third and hitting a grand slam in the fourth.

 All three runs in the American League's 3-1 All-Star victory are driven in by a Yankee player when their ballpark in the Bronx plays host to the Midsummer Classic.
-Indians fireballer Bob Feller steals the show at Yankee Stadium as the 20-year old hurls 3.2 scoreless innings.
+The 20 year-old Indians fireballer Bob Feller steals the show at Yankee Stadium when he hurls 3.2 scoreless innings.